-Although you may be feeling stressed, and a bit confused, about choosing a career, the Office of Career Development can help you start exploring your career goals as early as your first year on campus.
+Although you may be feeling stressed and a bit confused about choosing a career, the Office of Career Development can help you start exploring your career goals as early as your first year on campus.

 Below are some tips and resources for career exploration that you may find helpful in your career decision-making.
-In addition to this list of resources, we also highly recommend that you meet with the career counselor to discuss your potential career path.
+In addition to this list of resources, we also highly recommend that you meet with our career counselor to discuss your potential career path.
 You can make an appointment by contacting the Office of Career Development at 517.750.6711.

 The first step in the career development process is self-assessment, including identifying your interests, skills, values and personality style.
 The Office of Career Development offers interest, skill, and personality assessment, along with personal guidance to help you discover things about yourself, your study habits, values and goals that may point to majors in which you will be successful.
 The following resources are available to assist you: